-The Global Entry U.S. entry program is maintained by U.S. Customs and Border Protection (CBP), and it is currently reserved for previously approved, trusted citizens (low-risk travelers) from Germany, Great Britain, Colombia, Mexico, the Netherlands, Panama, Singapore, South Korea, the United States as well as U.S. immigrants (lawful permanent residents).
+The Global Entry U.S. entry program is maintained by U.S. Customs and Border Protection (CBP), and it is currently reserved for previously approved, trusted citizens (low-risk travelers) from Argentina, Colombia, Germany, Great Britain, India, Mexico, Panama, Switzerland, Singapore, South Korea, Taiwan, the United States as well as U.S. immigrants (lawful permanent residents).
 Canadian citizens who participate in the NEXUS program can also take advantage of the Global Entry program (e.g., pass through a Global Entry Kiosk).

 We advise you on the Global Entry Program